Tyrrrz/Hallstatt/Readme.md

 This library is inspired by JavaScript testing frameworks and F#'s [Expecto](https://github.com/haf/expecto).

 > **Note**:
-> This is an experimental project and is not yet recommended for production use**.
+> This is an experimental project and is not yet recommended for production use.

 ## Download